Welcome to The Fighters Generation Review FAQ. This page will give you a closer look at the process and inspiration behind the 1000's of unique game &

 When it comes

-to fighting games, specifically, I believe that "reviewing" a brand
+to fighting games (specifically), I believe the practice of "reviewing" a

-most mainstream websites do for their fighting game reviews.
-They're in a rush to publish their review
+most mainstream gaming websites do for their fighting game reviews.
+They rush to publish their review

-so that it's one of the first ones available to read on the internet.
+so that it's one of the first available to read online.
 These

 undeservingly "popular" reviews almost always lack depth, and